Gman-Superfly/AKIRA/ghost/PRECISION_AND_AMBIGUITY_ZEN.md

 │     Don't commit too early                                             │
 │     Let all hypotheses live                                            │
 │                                                                         │
 │  2.
-OBSERVE THE FIELD (map the landscape)                             │
+OBSERVE THE FIELD (map the field)                                 │
 │     What lights up?                                                    │
 │     Where are the resonances?                                          │
 │     What are the leaders?                                              │